-Figure 7-1 Interface 1010 Potentiostat Board in Potentiostat Mode
+Figure 7-1 Interface 5000 Potentiostat Board in Potentiostat Mode

-• Only Potentiostat Mode circuitry is shown in this figure.
-In this mode the voltage difference between the Reference and Working Sense leads (called Esig) is fed back into the control amplifier.

-In Galvanostat Mode, the feedback is from Isig.

-- In ZRA mode, the feedback is from a differential amplifier measuring the difference between the Counter Sense and Working Sense leads of the cell cable.
-The counter sense circuitry is not shown.
-It is conceptually similar to the voltage sensing circuit that generates Esig. - Switches are either computer-controlled reed relays or MOS switches as appropriate. - All components shown as variable (resistance Rm, capacitor IEStab and capacitor CASpeed) are actually several fixed-value components switched into the circuit.
-They are not continuously variable as implied in the figure. - The monitor connections for Isig and Esig are filtered using an RLC circuit. - All the resistors summing voltages into the Control Amplifier input do not have values shown; their values depend on scaling factors too complex to discuss in this simplified diagram. - Calibration components are not shown. - Overload protection and overload detection are not shown.
-Good engineering practice demands that any possible misconnection of the cell leads will not damage the instrument.
-This practice has been followed in the design of the Interface 1010.
+- Only Potentiostat Mode connections are shown in this figure.
+In this mode the voltage difference between the Reference and Working Sense leads (called Esig) is fed back into the control amplifier. - In Galvanostat Mode, the feedback is from Isig.
+In ZRA mode (full-cell mode), the feedback is from a differential amplifier measuring the difference between the Counter Sense and Working Sense leads of the cell cable. - Switches are either computer-controlled reed relays or MOS switches as appropriate. - All components shown as being variable (resistance Rm, capacitor IEStab, and capacitor CASpeed) are actually several fixed-value components switched into the circuit.
+They are not continuously variable as implied in the figure. - The monitor connections for Isig and Esig are filtered using an RLC circuit. - All the resistors summing voltages into the Control Amplifier input do not have values shown: their values depend on scaling factors too complex to discuss in this simplified diagram. - Calibration components are not shown. - Overload protection and overload detection are not shown.
+Good engineering practice demands that any possible misconnection of the cell leads does not damage the instrument.
+This practice is followed in the Interface 5000 design.